genropy/genropy_saved/docs/genro/widgets/form/textboxes/textbox.rst

 .. class:: textbox -  Genropy textbox

-	- :ref:`main-definition`
+	- :ref:`textbox-definition`

-	- :ref:`where-is-it-?`
+	- :ref:`textbox-where`

-	- :ref:`A-brief-description`
+	- :ref:`textbox-description`

-	- :ref:`some-examples`
+	- :ref:`textbox-examples`

-	- :ref:`main-attributes`
+	- :ref:`textbox-attributes`

-	- :ref:`common-attributes`
+	- :ref:`textbox-other-attributes`

-	.. _main-definition:
+	.. _textbox-definition:

 Definition
 ==========

 	Textbox is a form widget used to insert data.
-Genro textbox is taken from Dojo ValidationTextBox (version 1.5; to show it, click here_.), so it supports all of Dojo ValidationTextBox attributes (explained below_).

 	.. _here: http://docs.dojocampus.org/dijit/form/ValidationTextBox

-	.. _where-is-it-?:
+	.. _textbox-where:

 Where
 =====

 	#NISO ???

-	.. _A-brief-description:
+	.. _textbox-description:

 Description
 ===========

 	Textbox is used to insert a text.
+Genro textbox is taken from Dojo ValidationTextBox (version 1.5; to show it, click here_.), so it supports all of Dojo ValidationTextBox attributes (explained below_).

-	.. _some-examples:
+	.. _textbox-examples:

 Examples
 ========